 4. Holiday Closer to Home

 While for many of us holidays are on hold for now, this is a great time to consider flight-free destinations nearby.
 A short-haul return flight can account for 10% of your yearly carbon emissions, and air travel is increasingly contributing to climate change.
-Could 2020 be the year you pledge to go flight-free?
+Could this be the year you pledge to go flight-free?

 Alternative methods of travel can also provide a different perspective and the opportunity to stop over in other destinations.
 A night in Paris on the way to Florence?
 Yes please!
 Find practical information for train travel across Europe and beyond from The Man in Seat 61.
 There's a growing community (including our hero Greta Thunberg of course) sharing their no-flying adventures, which we found inspiring too.

 5. Waste Not, Want Not

 Globally one third of all food produced goes to waste.
-Not only is this ridiculous, it's also damaging for our planet.
+Not only is this horrifyingly wasteful, it's also damaging for our planet.
 Our food production contributes to a quarter of all global greenhouse emissions and threatens our planet's biodiversity.
 Reducing food waste and only producing and consuming what we need could have a significant positive impact.